Jdvakil/notes/README.md

 + Unsupervised learning
     - Unsupervised learning models make predictions from datasets with no correct answers.
 The goal of the models is to identify and predict meaningful patterns.
     - Unsupervised learning models employ a technique called clustering.

 + Reinforcement learning
+    - Reinforcement learning models make predictions by getting rewards or penalties based on actions performed.
+The models generate a policy that defines the best strategy to get the most rewards.